Data handling

 What we send to Anthropic

-- The unified diff of files changed in the pull request — added, removed, and context lines as Azure DevOps returns them, including the file paths embedded in the diff headers so Claude can reason about language and structure.
+• The unified diff of files changed in the pull request — added, removed, and context lines as Azure DevOps returns them, including the file paths embedded in the diff headers so Claude can reason about language and structure.

 Your exclusion patterns and other review configuration are applied on our side to decide which file changes reach the diff in the first place; the rules themselves are never sent to Anthropic.
-Pull request metadata such as the PR title, description, and source and target branch names is used by our orchestrator to route the review and create review records on our side — it is not included in the prompt.
+Pull request metadata such as the PR title, description, and source and target branch names is used internally to route the review and create review records on our side — it is not included in the prompt.

 The system instructions we send Claude are not customer-specific.
 They describe how to review code; they do not contain any tenant data.